Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 4. AKG K702

 AKG K702 is a great and affordable mixing headphone for its quality and features.
 It’s an open-back dynamic headphone with circumaural style earbuds, 45mm drivers, and passive noise isolation.
-Also, it has a very flat frequency range which makes it a great mixing headphone.
+Also, it has a very flat frequency range which makes it the best mixing headphone.

 K702 headphones by AKG have an impedance of 62 ohms and cover the frequency range from 10Hz to 39kHz.
 That’s more than enough.
 Other than that, it is very comfortable to wear and produces extremely good sound.
 Generates clear high and accurate low frequencies.